Installation with 2-channel video 6:40 min, 4 carpets 200x200cm, wood sculptures and glass dimensions variable, 2019

 In The Future of the Me-nemen-Mory, Suat Öğüt’s work invites us to uncover the hidden, silent and forgotten places of Amsterdam.
 The everyday city-dweller would usually not encounter the four hidden buildings that Öğüt has chosen to work with.
-Together the buildings evoke a tale of the city’s continuing expansion and development in the last century to today.
+Together the buildings evoke a tale of the city’s continuing expansion and development from the last century to today.
 Limited space and ideological considerations incited the construction of places that are somehow hidden from street life.
 The Future of the Me-nemen-Mory uncovers these histories and memories, and thus sheds light on the multiple layers of Amsterdam.

 By using food as a social metaphor, Öğüt brings together the familiar and the (un)familiar.
 For those who already know menemen, the crisp white space will be an unusual setting.
-As for the ones who get the chance to experience the chairs and the architectural setting, the smell, the cooking, the resulting dish will be unusual layers of the overall experience.
-The two components of the installation, cum menemen production center connect us to the educational centers of Amsterdam.
+As for the ones who get the chance to experience the chairs and the architectural setting, the smell, the cooking, and the resulting dish will be unusual layers of the overall experience.
+The two components of the installation, cum menemen production centre connect us to the educational centres of Amsterdam.
 The chairs are memory triggers, just as the taste of menemen can be reminiscent of memories of the past.